NicoPavoni/ConexaChallenge/README.md

     pytest

-Notes : After the execution, pytest will generate two reports, one on HTML format and other on XML with the tests results.
+Notes : After the execution, pytest will generate an HTML report with the tests results.